 Are Mouse Droppings Dangerous?

-Mouse droppings can be a direct carrier of diseases, and usually accompanies rodent urine which can be health dangers.
+Mouse poop can be a direct carrier of diseases, and usually accompanies rodent urine which can be health dangers.
 Mice poop and urine pose a massive infection risk and can transfer any number of several deadly diseases to humans.

 Never underestimate how bad a mice infestation could be for your home and for your health.
 Mouse and rat infestations can be deadly if not properly taken care of.